cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 * Define types and interfaces as the code attached.
 * Refactor existing code into new structure and interfaces.
 * Implement Unit Tests to ensure no backward compatibility issues.
+* All code will be uploaded to the already existing [cosmos/crypto](https://github.com/cosmos/crypto) repo.
+Once a first stable release is ready, the projects that decide to adopt this package will be ready to clean up their internal crypto-related code to avoid code duplication and cluttering.

 ## Consequences